 Looking to improve your sourdough bread?
-The stretch and fold technique will strengthen your bread dough without kneading.
-Video and step-by-step photos included.
+The stretch and fold technique is an easy and effective way to do it.
+Check out my video and step-by-step photos for inspiration!

 Bakers use the stretch and fold technique to improve the quality of their sourdough bread.